telliskivi/cse-exam/kevintelliskivi/raven.md

-Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore— While I nodded, nearly napping, suddenly there came a tapping, As of some one gently rapping, rapping at my chamber _.
+Once upon a midnight dreary, while I pondered, weak and weary, Over many a quaint and curious volume of forgotten lore— While I nodded, nearly napping, suddenly there came a tapping, As of some one gently rapping, rapping at my chamber door.
-“’Tis some visitor,” I muttered, “tapping at my chamber _— Only this and nothing more.”
+“’Tis some visitor,” I muttered, “tapping at my chamber door— Only this and nothing more.”

 Ah, distinctly I remember it was in the bleak December;